LidiaParral/AppMarvel_Quiz/README.md

 # Marvel Application
 _Application that shows the list of heroes and their characteristics.
 It also shows the list of series and comics where these heroes have appeared.
-This application is made based on the Marvel API using Retrofit_
+This application is made based on the Marvel API using Retrofit._
+_It also includes a quiz game about the characters, as well as a downloadable chronology of how to watch the Marvel movies in the correct order._

  ### Use
  _Prerequisites: You must obtain valid Marvel Keys to use this library.
-You can get it from [Marvel] marvelAuthorization_
+You can get it from [Marvel] marvelAuthorization._

  -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------